Feel Happier, Safer & Better Understood: Couples Workshop

 Here’s what to expect, from therapists Jennifer Rick and Kristin Rosenthal:

-The next workshop is Saturday and Sunday, April 21 and 22, in Alexandria Virginia.
-We have a few spaces left at the Early Bird price.
+The next workshop is Saturday and Sunday in Alexandria Virginia.
+We offer the first few spaces at an Early Bird price.

 To register, call 571-446-0015.